rust-lang/rust/src/doc/rustc/src/platform-support/armv7a-vex-v5.md

 ## Building Rust programs

-The recommended way to build artifacts that can be installed and run on V5 Brain is by using the [cargo-v5](https://github.com/vexide/cargo-v5) tool.
-This tool wraps the `cargo build` command by supplying arguments necessary to build the target, while also providing uploading functionality.
+The recommended way to build artifacts that run on V5 Brain is by using the [cargo-v5](https://github.com/vexide/cargo-v5) tool.
+This tool wraps the `cargo build` command by supplying arguments necessary to build the target, while also providing functionality for uploading over USB to a V5 Controller or Brain.

-To install the tool run:
+To install the tool, run:

 ```sh
 cargo install cargo-v5